With This App Made By 100+ Language Experts, You'll Start Speaking A New Language In 3 Weeks

 Aside from seeing just how many polyglots Babbel can fit in one room, there is a more serious aim to this: to tailor outstanding language courses that get you speaking your new language as quickly as possible — so quickly, in fact, that a recent study showed that even beginners just starting out in a new language only need an average of fifteen hours of study over a two-month period to cover the requirements for one college semester.
 So how do they do this?
 Let’s take a look.

-1. They tailor courses for your native language
+1. Our language experts tailor courses for your native language

 The Babbel app is available in seven languages: English, Spanish, French, German, Portuguese, Italian and Swedish.
 From these seven languages, you can choose to learn any one of thirteen languages.
 That makes for over ninety language combinations, and Babbel needs to be able to accommodate for all of them.
 Why?
 Let’s take a simple example.
 As an English speaker learning German, you won’t need as much help translating the verbs bringen and singen as the average Spanish speaker, whose verbs traer and cantar bear no resemblance to their German counterparts.